Mental Training For Runners

 It was a daunting task but my love for making that goal a reality was too strong for it not to become real in my life.

-I went on to average 5.19 per mile, nearly a full minute faster per mile run.
+I went on to average 5.19 per mile for the marathon distance.

 What are you doing outside of your physical training to make massive gains?